 \label{sec:results}

-In this section, we provide relevant details pertaining to the construction of the surrogate the field of interest, i.e. the
+In this section, we provide relevant details pertaining to the construction of the surrogate model to predict the field quantity of interest, i.e. the

 residual stress in the AM part cross-section using the PCAS method in~\ref{sub:surr}.
 The surrogate is used to map